orb-community/orb-website/docs/docs.md

 ### Create a Sink

+A Sink is a location to send the metrics collected from the Agents.
+The current version supports Prometheus, future versions will support more options.
+You can use a private Prometheus instance, or use a free [Grafana Cloud](https://grafana.com/products/cloud/) account as a Sink.

 1. Click **New Sink**.
 ![](./img/new_sink.png)

 2. Fill in a sink name and click **Next**.
 ![](./img/new_sink_grafana.png)

 3. Fill in your sink destination details.
-This includes the host/username/password from your Prometheus database.
+This includes the host/username/password from your Prometheus `remote_write` configuration.
 ![](./img/new_sink_prometheus.png)

 4. Optionally, add sink tags.
 Click **Next**.